build-on-aws/content/posts/llm-compiler-optimization-gpt2/index.md

 Setting up the PyTorch data parallel mechanism on Amazon SageMaker is easy.
 You can learn more on the [“Running PyTorch Lightning and Native PyTorch DDP on Amazon SageMaker Training”](https://aws.amazon.com/cn/blogs/machine-learning/run-pytorch-lightning-and-native-pytorch-ddp-on-amazon-sagemaker-training-featuring-amazon-search/?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=llm-compiler-optimization-gpt2) blog.

-Also, this example uses the HuggingFace training script `run_clm.py`, which you can find in the scripts folder.
+Also, this example uses the Hugging Face training script `run_clm.py`, which you can find in the scripts folder.

 ```
 from sagemaker.pytorch import PyTorch